MFEK/glif/README.md

 RUST_LOG=debug RUST_BACKTRACE=1 cargo run -- examples/Q_.glif
 ```

-I welcome all contributions!
+We welcome all contributions!
 Please open an issue first so we can discuss before you make big changes so no effort is wasted.

-Please format the codebase with `cargo fmt` before opening a pull request.

 ### More debug output